alex-cherkaski/Efficient-Circle-Rendering-SDL/README.md

-# Efficient-Circle-Rendering-SDL
+# 2D Circle Rendering
-How to efficiently render a circle of any size on an xy plane.
+This is a minimal exmaple of how to efficiently render a circle on a 2d surface using the [Midpoint Circle Algorithm](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm) and the [SDL Windowing Library](https://www.libsdl.org/).